 Here’s a recent opinion, but I bet this held true back then also.
 From ‘Warnings Concerning Angelic Visitations: Increased Manifestations Require Basic Guidelines’, by Pastor John Hamel: “Angel encounters are dangerous.
 If you pray to see an angel, Satan will gladly accommodate you.
 He may send a demon disguised as an angel of light to lead you into utter tragedy.
 The Bible is clear.
 Believers are to look to the Holy Spirit for guidance, not to angels.
 If you think you hear an angel, it is the voice of your own human flesh telling you what you want to hear.”
 And: “There are one hundred and four manifestations and visitations to men and women in the Bible.”
 How many in the years since?
 Cartloads, surely.
 I imagine that the reaction to a report of an angel setting down in remote Haute-Navarre would have been on the order of, another one?
 I’m supposed to trek for months to the middle of nowhere for another–so they say–angel?
 I don’t think so.

-Zagi had been forced to debunk multiple claims of angel apparitions over the years.
 One delusional soul prayed for all comers on the church steps and was rewarded for it, his cup of coins inspiring copy-cats.
 Zag put an end to the business with shaming sermons.
-How was he to approve an angel incident after his response?
-He’d be laughed out of town.
+He’d debunked multiple claims of angel apparitions with as caustic a series of sermons as his flock had ever been treated to.
+How was he to condone an angel incident after his entertainingly brutal remarks?

 * * *.